NotTejasRao/DontSleep/README.md

 - Imam (Art)

 ## Contribute
-This is a hackathon game, so the code is slightly messey, but if you would like to contribute to or recreate this project, please submit a pull request or message me.
+This is a hackathon game, so the code is slightly messey, but if you would like to contribute to or recreate this project -- please submit a pull request or message me.

 ## Licence
 GPL2